John Small (British Army officer): Early life

-Born at Strathardle, Atholl, he was the son of Patrick Small of Leanoch in Glen Shee, Scotland and Magdalen Robertson, daughter of Alexander Robertson, 5th Laird of Straloch, Perthshire.
+Born at Strathardle, Atholl, Scotland, he was the son of Patrick Small of Leanoch of Glen Shee, and Magdalen Robertson, daughter of Alexander Robertson, 5th Laird of Straloch, Perthshire.
 His brothers were Alexander Small, who became an army surgeon, and James Small, who was a factor.

 John Small was a first cousin and close friend of John Robertson Reid, who became a general in the British Army.
 His niece, Magdalen (Small) MacDonald, was the mother of John MacDonald of Garth and Mrs. William McGillivray.
 John Small and his relatives were members of the Smalls of Dirnanean, and are also related to the Small-Kiers of Kindrogan House.

 At an early age Small's family purchased a commission for him to enter the Scots Brigade, and he served with them in the Netherlands.
 He was promoted to 2nd lieutenant in the Earl of Drumlanrig's Regiment when it was raised for service of the States General in 1747.
 In 1756, Small obtained a commission in the British Army, becoming a lieutenant in the Black Watch just before its departure for North America to fight in the Seven Years' War.